 The traditional "all season" tire balances dry pavement grip with wet and mild winter performance.
 However, severe cold can make the rubber compound on the tread brittle and reduce grip.
 The "M&S" and "M+S" found on some tires stands for "mud and snow".
-This doesn't mean it is a winter tire.
-This label only determines the tread depth not the tread compound or col ...[more]
+This doesn't mean it is a wi ...[more]

 No one likes driving in the snow, especially during a winter storm.
 We all try to avoid it, but sometimes we can't, and we get caught in the middle of it.
 When this happens, it is important to know what to do and how to prepare yourself.
 The first thing you should do is decrease your speed and give yourself plenty of room to stop.
 Second, turn on your lights and windshield wipers.
 Finally, don't try to pass anyone on the road, even if you think your vehicle can handle the conditions.
 All vehicles including all wheel drive vehicles and trucks encounter problems on winter roads.

 It is important that we all be courteous and respectful to each other, when it ...[more]

 Are you ready for fall and winter driving?
 Changing leaves and snow days can be exciting, but also bring about new dangers for drivers.
 To keep you and your loved ones safe this season, there are special circumstances to remember when driving in the colder months.
 More accidents happen in the winter and fall because drivers ignore safety precautions.
 Here are some tips and important guidelines to follow to prevent common accidents:

 1. Check your tires.
 Your tires should be properly inflated, balanced, and have enough tread to avoid loss of traction.
 Cold weather and temperature fluctuations can decrease tire pressure.
 Keep a tire pressure gauge handy in your vehicle at all times and check fre ...[more]